rossh2/rossh2.github.io/about.md

 When I'm not thinking about computational linguistics, you can usually find me in the mathematical end of semantics working on modality, anaphora or anything else with a lot of lambda calculus.
 I'm also currently working on a fun project involving nanosyntax for Germanic morphology.

 Last but not least, I'm British but I grew up in Switzerland, near Zurich, so I also speak that famously context-sensitive language of Swiss German.
-The ways in which Swiss German differs from Standard German always get me interested, especially in the broader context of Switzerland's unusual diglossia situation.
+The ways in which Swiss German differs from Standard German is often on the back of my mind, especially in the broader context of Switzerland's unusual diglossia situation.

 {% include nav.md %}